 However, if you make wise location choices, there’s a good chance your target audience already shops for clothes there.

 Once you’ve targeted which boutiques you’d like to partner with, the next step is to start thinking like a retailer.
 Stitch Method’s Philbrook shared this advice in her article 5 Things I Wish Someone Had Told Me Before I Started My Clothing Line:

 If you plan on selling wholesale to boutiques it is important that you have merchandise ready to sell during the correct buying season… You need to figure out when you need to have production ready to ship to stores or customers and then work backwards from there through the development stages (leave enough time!) to make sure that you are working on the correct season.

 Pro Tip: Always schedule your meetings with boutiques in advance.
-In retail, the customer always comes first, so cold calls and drop-ins are a bad idea.
+The customer always comes first in retail, so cold calls and drop-ins are a terrible idea.

-As a new business owner, you’ll also want to take full advantage of the inexpensive and easy exposure that social media marketing offers you.
-As we’ve previously explained,
+As a new, up-and-coming business owner, you’ll also want to take full advantage of the inexpensive and easy exposure that social media marketing offers you.

 Social media gives you the ability to easily keep customers up-to-date on new products, store policies or sales.
 It also enables you to build a social rapport with current customers, while building low-pressure relationships with future buyers.

 Maintaining (at a minimum) a Twitter and Facebook presence will help you build an audience of devotees.
 And consider micro-influencers who can help you in the early days.